jmatss/torc-go/README.md

-# torc
-A simple BitTorrent client
+A simple BitTorrent client (work in progress).